Sommer Ray Sizzles In A Thong Bikini In A New Video — And Instagram Is Going Wild

 Fans are loving the video, where it already earned nearly 300,000 likes.

-This is not the first time Sommer posed in this particular bikini.
+This is not the first time that Sommer has posed in this particular bikini.
 As previously reported by The Inquisitr, the social media star posted another video where she donned the sultry look — though the video ended in laughs after her sunglasses ruined her vixen like vibes.

-The specific bikini that Sommer wears in the clip is the triangle bra bikini top and skinny high cut bikini bottom, both in the shade pink snake.
+The specific bikini that Sommer wears in the clip is the triangle bra bikini top and skinny high-cut bikini bottom, both in the pink snakeskin shade.
 Both are available for purchase on the model’s website, where the top costs for $17.99 and the bottom $14.99.

 Despite fame and fortune, Sommer admitted in an interview with Life & Style that she still occasionally deals with insecurity.